Prash1723/Renewable_research/README.md

 # Research

+**Brazil** -

+Brazil's renewable energy generation story is characterized by a diverse mix of sources, with a historical emphasis on hydropower.
+The country has large-scale hydropower projects like the Itaipu Dam, a global leader in bioethanol production, a growing wind energy sector along its coastline, and an expanding solar power industry.
+Government policies, incentives, and auctions have stimulated renewable energy development, aligning with Brazil's goals of energy independence and security.
+Challenges include environmental considerations and the need for sustainable practices.
+Brazil's commitment to sustainability and ongoing efforts in research and development position it as a significant player in the global shift toward cleaner and more resilient energy systems.

 **Ethiopia** -

 The Government of Ethiopia (GOE) has focused on the construction and expansion of power generating projects to deliver reliable electricity.
 Approximately 90% of the installed generation capacity is from hydropower while the remaining 8% and 2% is from wind and thermal sources, respectively.